 Non-executive Directors' fees were fixed, and they did not receive any performance based remuneration.
 Under the Company's Constitution the amount paid or provided for payments to Directors as a whole must not exceed the maximum aggregate amount of \$750,000.
-The current Independent Non-executive Directors fees are \$100,000 per annum (inclusive of superannuation where applicable) and Directors may also be reimbursed for all travelling and other expenses incurred in connection with their Company duties.
+The current Independent Non-executive Directors fees are \$100,000 per annum and Directors may also be reimbursed for all travelling and other expenses incurred in connection with their Company duties.
 Non-executive Chairman fees are \$200,000 per annum.